wembley00t/UFOs/README.md

 ## Overview of Analysis

 Dana is data journalist completing an article on UFO sightings.
 This includes a dynamic web page of the UFO sightings.
-This project is to allow users to filter for multiple criteria at the same time.
+This project is to allow users to filter for multiple criteria at the same time when reviewing data on the UFO sightings.
 In addition to the date, filters for the city, state, country, and shape will be added.

 ## Results